AlttiRi/href-taker/README.md

 // @match       *://*/*
 ```

-It's recommended to overwrite the rule in the userscript manage settings to run the script only in the locations where you need it:
+It's recommended to overwrite the rule in the userscript manager's settings to run the script only in the locations where you need it:

 ![image](https://user-images.githubusercontent.com/16310547/222470203-28c52dba-af44-4546-8c8b-5f8d54dc4eac.png)